vanillapdf/vanillapdf.net/src/vanillapdf.net/README.txt

 # Vanilla.PDF .NET

-## IMPORTANT

-This package contains ready made examples on how to use the functionality.
-The contents are added to your solution in the "VanillaExamples" folder.

 ## About

 Vanilla PDF is a cross-platform SDK (Software development kit) for creating and modifying PDF documents.